haade-administrator/haade.fr/_posts/en/2023-09-05-customize-tablet-display-home-assistant.md

             ...
 {% endhighlight %}

-### 4ème étape la présence
+### 4th step presence

-{% picture posts/{{ page.guid }}/configuration-presence-tablette-telephone-ui-minimalist.png --alt configuration d'une carte presence avec suivi charge batterie et géolocalisation dans ui minimalist pour tablette et smartphone --img width="940" height="593" %}
+{% picture posts/{{ page.guid }}/configuration-presence-tablette-telephone-ui-minimalist.png --alt configuration of a presence card with battery charge monitoring and geolocation in minimalist ui for tablet and smartphone --img width="940" height="593" %}

-L'une des raisons qui m'ont pousser à choisir entre ui minimalist et mushroom est bel et bien la carte de présence, grâce à une custom card minimalist permet d'intégrer facilement dans une cartes le suivi, la charge batterie et encore d'autres options chose que n'arrive pas à faire Mushroom du moins sans avoir à coder la carte elle même.
+One of the reasons that pushed me to choose between ui minimalist and mushroom is indeed the presence card, thanks to a minimalist custom card it is possible to easily integrate tracking, battery charging and more into a card. other options, something that Mushroom cannot do, at least without having to code the card itself.

-il te faudra [la custom card Person_info](https://ui-lovelace-minimalist.github.io/UI/usage/custom_cards/custom_card_person_info/){: target="_blank"}
+you will need [the Person_info custom card](https://ui-lovelace-minimalist.github.io/UI/usage/custom_cards/custom_card_person_info/){: target="_blank"}

 {% highlight yaml %}
           - type: horizontal-stack